 - 1. National competent authorities shall be established or designated by each Member State for the purpose of ensuring the application and implementation of this Regulation.
 National competent authorities shall be organised so as to safeguard the objectivity and impartiality of their activities and tasks. - 2.
-Each Member State shall designate a national supervisory authority among the national competent authorities.
-The national supervisory authority shall act as

-- notifying authority and market surveillance authority unless a Member State has organisational and administrative reasons to designate more than one authority. - 3.
+Each Member State shall establish or designate a national supervisory authority, and at least one notifying authority and at least one market surveillance authority for the purpose of this Regulation as among the national competent authorities.
+These national competent authorities shall be organised so as to safeguard the priniciples of objectivity and impartiality of their activities and tasks.
+Provided that those prinicples are respected, such activities and tasks may be performed by one or several designated authorities, in accordance with the organisational needs of the Member State.
+The national supervisory authority shall act as notifying authority and market surveillance authority unless a Member State has organisational and administrative reasons to designate more than one authority. - 3.
 Member States shall inform the Commission of their designation or designations and, where applicable, the reasons for designating more than one authority. - 4.
-Member States shall ensure that national competent authorities are provided with adequate financial and human resources to fulfil their tasks under this Regulation.
-In particular, national competent authorities shall have a sufficient number of personnel permanently available whose competences and expertise shall include an in-depth understanding of artificial intelligence technologies, data and data computing, fundamental rights, health and safety risks and knowledge of existing standards and legal requirements. - 5.
-Member States shall report to the Commission on an annual basis on the status of the financial and human resources of the national competent authorities with an assessment of their adequacy.
+Member States shall ensure that national competent authorities are provided with adequate financial resources, technical equipment and well qualified and human resources to effectively fulfil their tasks under this Regulation.
+In particular, national competent authorities shall have a sufficient number of personnel permanently available whose competences and expertise shall include an in depth understanding of artificial intelligence technologies, data and data computing, fundamental rights, health and safety risks and knowledge of existing standards and legal requirements.

+- 5. By [one year after entry into force of this Regulation] and afterwards six months before the deadline referred to in Article 84(2) Member States shall report to inform the Commission on an annual basis on the status of the financial resources, technical equipment and and human resources of the national competent authorities with an assessment of their adequacy.
 The Commission shall transmit that information to the Board for discussion and possible recommendations. - 6.
 The Commission shall facilitate the exchange of experience between national competent authorities. - 7.
 National competent authorities may provide guidance and advice on the implementation of this Regulation, including tailored to small scale SME providers.
 Whenever national competent authorities intend to provide guidance and advice with regard to an AI system in areas covered by other Union legislation, the competent national authorities under that Union legislation shall be consulted, as appropriate.
 Member States may also establish one central contact point for communication with operators. - 8.
 When Union institutions, agencies and bodies fall within the scope of this Regulation, the European Data Protection Supervisor shall act as the competent authority for their supervision.